Toddler teeth development

 - Brush the outer and inner sides of the teeth and along the gumline.
 Brush along the chewing surfaces of the teeth.

-- Gently brush your child’s tongue.
+- Gently brush your toddler’s tongue.

 Toddlers often don’t want to spend time brushing their teeth, but even a quick brush is better than no brush at all.
-It helps your child learn that brushing teeth is part of the daily routine.
+It helps your toddler learn that brushing teeth is part of the daily routine.

 - Sing while you’re brushing.
 You could try ‘This is the way we brush our teeth, brush our teeth, brush our teeth’.